Indications for MORPHABOND ER:

 Not for use as an as-needed (prn) analgesic.
 Use only if alternative treatment options (eg, non-opioid analgesics, immediate-release opioids) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.

 Use lowest effective dose for shortest duration.
 Swallow whole; do not crush, chew, or dissolve.
 Individualize.
 Opioid-naive or opioid non-tolerant: initially 15mg every 8hrs or 12hrs.
 May adjust dose every 1–2 days.
 Use 100mg tabs, a single dose >60mg, or a total daily dose >120mg in opioid-tolerant patients only.
 Renal failure, cirrhosis: initiate at lower dose; titrate slowly and monitor.
 Concomitant CNS depressants: initially 15mg every 12hrs (see Interactions).
 Conversion from other morphine formulations or other opioids: see full labeling.
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not established.